JorgeVanco/stable-diffusion-from-scratch/README.md

 ### Third Run (using pytorch FlashAttention)

-> For some reason it performs worst, I have to look into it
+> For some reason it performs worst, I have to look into it.
+Maybe because it is using float32.

 | Name | Self CPU % | Self CPU | CPU total % | CPU total | CPU time avg | Self CUDA | Self CUDA % | CUDA total | CUDA time avg | # of Calls |
 | ---------------------------------------------- | ---------- | ----------- | ----------- | ---------- | ------------ | ---------- | ----------- | ---------- | ------------- | ---------- |